 Jerry Rice, WR, San Francisco: 1986 Topps

 11 catches, 215 yards, 1 TD in win over Bengals.
-Rice rookies are on the Mt.
-Rushmore of modern era rookie cards.
+Rice rookies–in fact all Jerry Rice issues— are on the Mt.
+Rushmore of modern era football cards.
 At the highest of the high-end graded examples, prices stretch into crazy numbers.
 A PSA 10 sold for nearly $12,000 recently.
 A 9 will be $350 and up but a nice 8.5 can be had for around $130.
 Plenty out there, but those green borders make it a challenge to land a high-end copy.

 Super Bowl XXV

 102 yards rushing, 1 TD as Giants defeated the Bills 20-19 after a Scott Norwood miss.
 Easy to locate in nice shape for $5 or less.
 Again, graded mint examples will be more.